Women in the world wars: Asia

-A large number of women in Japan and Korea also performed industrial labor duties during the war.
-They helped make bombs and guns and airplanes, etc.

 Women, called comfort women, were forced into sexual slavery by the Imperial Japanese Army before and during World War II.
-In other words, the Comfort Women were a part of a systematic rape used by Japan, especially among the armed forces in the Second World War.
+In other words, the comfort women were a part of a systematic rape used by Japan, especially among the armed forces in the Second World War.
 Korean women were especially used.
 The Japanese Imperial Army based these women within “Comfort Stations” near the battlefields in order to have sex with them.
-Aging from eleven to twenty years old, the Comfort Women were kidnapped from their homes in order to serve the Japanese army.
-In recent years, political elites in Japanese society have denied the systematic rape of the Comfort Women during the World War II period, including former Japanese Prime Minister Abe.
+Aging from eleven to twenty years old, the comfort women were kidnapped from their homes in order to serve the Japanese army.
+In March 1932, it became known by a high ranking man in the Japanese military named Okamura Yasuji, that there were numerous rapes committed by Japanese military personnel in Shanghai.
+Okamura Yasuji ordered Okabe Naosaburo, a senior member of the Japanese military, to create comfort stations with the idea that it would help prevent Japanese soldiers from raping civilians.
+The other justification for comfort stations was to prevent people in the Japanese army from contracting sexually transmitted diseases.
+In recent years, political elites in Japanese society have denied the systematic rape of the comfort women during the World War II period, including former Japanese Prime Minister Abe.
 Despite recent controversy over this topic in Japanese politics and education, numerous researchers have proven that Japanese Comfort Women were subjected to sexual slavery and should be recognized for their unjust treatment.